coatless-quarto/r-shinylive-demo/README.md

 Let's dive in!

+> [!NOTE]
+>
+> Please note that this guide is **not** affiliated with Posit, Quarto, Shiny,
+> or Shinylive project.
+It is a community-driven tutorial to help you get started
+> using Shinylive with Quarto.

 ### Updates

+- **8/01/2024**
+  - We've also pinned the version of `shinylive` R package to v0.2.0 to gain access to improvements regarding webR v0.4.0 and packaging `shiny` packages with the deployment to improve reproducibility.
-- **4/25/2025**
+- **4/25/2024**
-  - We've switched the GitHub Pages to use GitHub Actions to deploy the website instead of commiting into the GitHub Pages branch.
+  - We've switched how we used GitHub Pages to deploy Quarto website to use GitHub Actions instead of committing into the GitHub Pages branch.
   - We've also pinned the version of `shinylive` being used to v0.1.1 to ensure consistency with the `quarto-ext/shinylive` Quarto extension.
 - **10/26/2023**